GovindSuresh/govindsuresh.github.io/_posts/2019-12-18-reducing-bias-in-toxic-comments.md

 ## Process:
-For this project our main aim is to train an LSTM model that is able to classify toxic comments.
-We will then compare this to a handful of traditional ML models where we have also applied standard NLP pre-processing methods to prepare the text data.
-If you are interested in looking at the code, I have mentioned the relevant notebook files for each part of the process.
+For this project my main aim is to train an LSTM model that is able to classify toxic comments.
+I will also compare this to a handful of traditional ML models where we have also applied standard NLP pre-processing methods to prepare the text data.
+If you are interested in looking at the code, I've mentioned the relevant notebook files for each part of the process from the github repo.

 ### Traditional ML models
 *see the ```ML_Models.ipynb```*

 For the baseline models to compare I tested out the 3 classifiers below.
 T

    * Logistic Regression